Pat Freiermuth Player Prop Bets for NFL Week 18 | Pittsburgh vs. Baltimore 1/9/2022

 Matchup vs. Baltimore

-- Freiermuth's 26 receiving yards in his one matchup against the Ravens are 12.5 fewer than his over/under for Sunday's game.
+- Freiermuth racked up 26 receiving yards in his one career matchup against the Ravens, 11.5 fewer than his over/under for Sunday's game.

-- Freiermuth did not have a touchdown catch in that contest against the Ravens.
+- Freiermuth did not have a touchdown catch in that matchup against the Ravens.

-- The 296.4 yards per game the Ravens are allowing through the air makes them the NFL's worst pass defense.
+- This week Freiermuth will face the NFL's worst pass defense (296.4 yards allowed per game).

-- At 1.9 passing TDs conceded per game, the Ravens defense is ranked 30th in the NFL.
+- The Ravens' defense is 30th in the NFL, conceding 1.9 passing touchdowns per game.

 Recent Performances

-- In last week's game against the Browns, Freiermuth was targeted six times and racked up five catches for 22 yards.
+- In last week's matchup with the Browns, Freiermuth grabbed five passes for 22 yards while being targeted six times.

-- Freiermuth has grabbed nine passes (on 10 targets) for 59 yards (19.7 per game) over his last three outings.
+- Freiermuth's 10 targets have resulted in nine catches for 59 yards (19.7 ypg) over his last three games.

 Freiermuth's Pittsburgh Teammates